cogsys-tuebingen/pathplanningrepository/README.md

 | `--no_plot`| If 0, a plot-like video file of the drone's trajectory will be created.
 If 1, it does not plot at all.
 Defaults to 0.          |
 | `--verbose`     | Enables verbose logging                 |

-For example, a valid command could look like this:<br>
+For example, a valid command looks like this:<br>
 ```python3 run_drone_simulation.py --config ./example_configs/example01.txt --log_file_name test_run --no_plot 1```

 Example files for the configurations are given in the directory ```./example_configs```.